massline.info

 [No specific information available.]

+However, confusingly, there are some suggestions that the group (or a part of it) may still exist as an independent organization.
 The Hindustan Times claimed (May 9, 2002) that this group is active in Bihar, and specifically in Kaimur, under the leadership of B. N. Sharma.
+But perhaps the newspaper was just not up to date on the latest organizational adjustments.

 Communist Party of India (M-L) Party Unity